Posted by Alison Arthur on 11 Nov 2019

-Payments made via the Automated Clearing House (ACH) Network may have a lower profile than name brand credit cards and digital wallets.
-However, they are an imperative means of moving money between people, businesses, and their respective bank accounts.
+Money movement in the United States is powered by payment rails, and one of the core networks is the Automated Clearing House (ACH).
 From settling bills with service providers to direct deposit of paychecks, ACH payments streamline credits and debits in often unseen ways.
-In 2016, more than 25 billion payments were made via ACH, accounting for $43 trillion in value.
+In 2018, more than 23 billion payments were made via ACH, accounting for $51 trillion in value.
 ACH payments can provide convenience and peace of mind to consumers while automating business processes and reducing the costs of payments acceptance.

 Same Day ACH is designed to make payments faster, more efficient, less risky, and more cost-effective.
 In addition, NACHA identified specific use cases for Same Day ACH including the following:

-Same Day ACH is being implemented in three phases, with the third and final phase scheduled for Friday, March 16, 2018.
-Here is a synopsis of the two implementation phases that have already passed, and what to expect for Phase 3.
+Same Day ACH was initially implemented in three phases, with the third and final phase executed on Friday, March 16, 2018.
+Here is a synopsis of the three original implementation phases.

 Phase 1: Effective September 23, 2016

 Phase 1 of Same Day ACH applied to credits only (up to $25,000).
 The introduction of Phase 1 created two file submission windows at 10:30 am ET and 2:45 pm ET, with settlement times of 1:00 pm ET and 5:00 pm ET, respectively.
 Funds were made available to the receiver at the end of the business day when the file was submitted.

 Phase 2 allowed the same day settlement of debits in addition to credits.
 The file submission windows and settlement times reflected what was introduced in Phase 1.